-Here at MSSU we are dedicated to the success of each student attending here; as a matter of fact, we have programs specially designed for first year students.
+We are dedicated to the success of each student attending MSSU; as a matter of fact, we have programs specially designed for first-year students.

 We also understand parents play an important role in their student's decision to enroll in college.
 Whether it's financial or emotional support, parents are often the support system for their student.
-MSSU provides resources to help with the support of your student.
+MSSU provides resources to help with that support.

 A college degree represents hard work that will pay big dividends for you and your student, and Missouri Southern State University offers an excellent education at a reasonable price.